 Best Practices for Email Deliverability

-Follow the below best practices to achieve and maintain good email deliverability.
+Follow the best practices below to achieve and maintain good email deliverability.

 • Use double opt-in, if possible.